Spell checker: PCs

 The first spell checkers for personal computers appeared in 1980, such as "WordCheck" for Commodore systems which was released in late 1980 in time for advertisements to go to print in January 1981.
 Developers such as Maria Mariani and Random House rushed OEM packages or end-user products into the rapidly expanding software market.
 On the pre-Windows PCs, these spell checkers were standalone programs, many of which could be run in terminate-and-stay-resident mode from within word-processing packages on PCs with sufficient memory.

 However, the market for standalone packages was short-lived, as by the mid-1980s developers of popular word-processing packages like WordStar and WordPerfect had incorporated spell checkers in their packages, mostly licensed from the above companies, who quickly expanded support from just English to many European and eventually even Asian languages.
 However, this required increasing sophistication in the morphology routines of the software, particularly with regard to heavily-agglutinative languages like Hungarian and Finnish.
 Although the size of the word-processing market in a country like Iceland might not have justified the investment of implementing a spell checker, companies like WordPerfect nonetheless strove to localize their software for as many national markets as possible as part of their global marketing strategy.

 When Apple developed "a system-wide spelling checker" for Mac OS X so that "the operating system took over spelling fixes," it was a first: one "didn't have to maintain a separate spelling checker for each" program.
 Mac OS X's spellcheck coverage includes virtually all bundled and third party applications.

 Visual Tools VT Speller, introduced in 1994, was "designed for developers of applications that support Windows."
 It came with a dictionary but had the ability to build and incorporate use of secondary dictionaries.

 Browsers

-Firefox 2.0, a web browser, has spell check support for user-written content, such as when editing Wikitext, writing on many webmail sites, blogs, and social networking websites.
-The web browsers Google Chrome, Konqueror, and Opera, the email client Kmail and the instant messaging client Pidgin also offer spell checking support, transparently using previously GNU Aspell and currently Hunspell as their engine.
+Web browsers such as Firefox and Google Chrome offer spell checking support, using Hunspell.
+Prior to using Hunspell, Firefox and Chrome used MySpell and GNU Aspell, respectively.